fabiosantoscode/env/README.md

 inheriting through the prototype chain from the "env" object present in the caller.

-This simple system can be used to implement object orientation of sorts (when you don't need the full class thing), share application configuration settings and change them slightly across "zones" in your app.
+This simple system can be used to implement object orientation of sorts (when you don't need the full class thing), share application configuration settings across the whole app, and change them slightly across "zones" in your app.

 Roadmap